opendistro/for-elasticsearch-docs/docs/sql/operations.md

 Union | `SELECT * FROM my-index1 UNION SELECT * FROM my-index2`
 Minus | `SELECT * FROM my-index1 MINUS SELECT * FROM my-index2`

+Like any complex query, large UNION and MINUS statements can strain or even crash your cluster.
+{: .warning }

 ## Conditions